Multi-billion Dollar Housing And Job Investment Welcomed

 We welcome funding for organisations supporting the work of Whānau Ora, Oranga Tamariki and family violence services, however we would like to see more resource made available for the myriad services needed to support the poorest New Zealanders.

-Sixteen billion dollars was allocated to the 2020 Budget.
-With $15.9b worth of spending announced today, the Army is calling on the Govenermt to use the remaining $20b to address the shortfalls we have identified.
+Fifty billion dollars was allocated to the 2020 Budget.
+With $15.9b worth of spending announced today,and $14b announced prior to the Budget, the Army is calling on the Government to use the remaining $20b to address the shortfalls we have identified.